 Vegetables:

 - Over the years, I’ve slightly changed up the veggies.
-I settled on 2 green bell peppers, three tomatoes, and just a smidge more than the original 1 1/2 cup of corn.
+I settled on 2 green bell peppers, three tomatoes, and just a smidge more than the original 1 1/2 cups of corn.

-- I included my changes in the recipe in parentheses because so many of you have been using the original recipe I didn’t want to change it if you came back for it.
+- I included my changes in the recipe in parentheses because so many of you have been using the original recipe; I didn’t want to change it if you stopped back again for the recipe.

 Serving & Storing:

-Classically, the salad is mixed before serving is stated.
-It’s best to place the trifle onto a larger plate because as you can see, it can be a messy proposition.
+Classically, the salad is mixed before serving.
+It’s best to place the trifle onto a larger plate because, as you can see, mixing it could be a messy proposition.
+If you’re making Cornbread Salad for an event, make and/or measure all the individual components, but layer them shortly before presenting it.

-We find any leftovers are just fine the next day and like it better!
-Beyond that is determined by personal taste and tolerance; the texture will change.
-It’s safe for four to five days as long as it hasn’t sat out too long.
+We find that any leftovers are just fine the next day, and I liked it just as much after it was mixed and had mingled together overnight, although the looks and texture suffered!
+I’d say that’s a personal tolerance thing.
+It’s safe for three to five days in the fridge, as long as it hasn’t sat out too long.

 Saving Money on Classic Cornbread Salad: